 Keep about 6 to 10 goats per acre.
 The amount of goats will vary with the quantity and quality of browse available.

-Goats that browse seem to have less problems with internal parasites and the rotation of your pasture will help to insure less parasites.
+Goats that browse seem to have less problems with internal parasites and the rotation of your pasture will help to ensure less parasites.

 Nutrition is probably the most important part of raising goats and improper feeding can literally kill a goat.